Local News Links:... .........................

 It would take over a year before police got a lead in the case.

-Patrick Dodds, a 23-year-old recent Scottish immigrant, was arrested on the evening of March 26, 1913 after being caught red-handed setting a fire on Smith Street.
-He eventually confessed to setting 92 fires in the city over in the previous couple of years that caused around $1 million in damages, ( police suspected that the number of fires could have been as many as to 200.)
+Patrick Dodds, a 23-year-old Scottish immigrant, was arrested on the evening of March 26, 1913 after being caught setting a fire on Smith Street.
+He confessed to setting around 200 fires since September 1911, claiming that the night of the federal reciprocity election was when his spree began.

 Winnipeg Free Press, March 30, 1913